javiguerra777/bookstore-api/README.md

 The server serves static files from the `static` directory.
 Ensure your `index.html` and other static assets are placed in this directory

 ## Database
-The application uses Sequelize to interact with a MySQL database.
-Ensure your database is configured correctly in the `.env` file.
+The application uses the File System in Node to interact with the `db.json` file, so make sure you have the `db.json` file and contains an array of books.

 ## License
 This project is licensed under the MIT License